rwbogl/prop/README.md

 (A -> P) * (B -> Q) * (A + B) -> P + Q
 ```

-Let's ask `proph` to prove this for us.
+Let's ask `prop` to prove this for us.
 In the file `tests/em.ph` is an
 equivalent form:

 ```